Paul Casey: Golf's comeback kid sets sights on Ryder Cup

 Story highlights

-- Paul Casey is a 13-time winner of the European Tour
+- Paul Casey is a 13-time winner on the European Tour

 - The Englishman has played in three previous Ryder Cups